This post may contain affiliate links. Please read my Disclosure Policy

 - 100 g white chocolate, chopped* (⅔ cup)

-- In a medium bowl, beat the butter until it becomes pale and fluffy.
+- In a medium bowl, beat the cold butter until it softens and it becomes pale and fluffy.
 If needed, add 1 small drop of purple food colouring to make it less yellow.

 - Add the cooled melted chocolate, cream cheese and vanilla into the butter.
 Mix everything until combined.
-Use immediately.
+Use immediately for perfect piping.

 - I recommend using a kitchen scale in grams for more accuracy.
 The cups used for the conversion are standard US customary cups (1 cup flour = 136g).
 There are many different types of cups across the globe, which is why I strongly recommend using grams instead.